pmirabedini/Structure_Toolbox/README.md

 # Structure_Toolbox

 Class structures does structure transformation such as:
-"currently it includes crystal structure opperation.
-But molecular operations will be added as well"

 - define  a unitcell (available)
 - create supercell (available)
 - visualize atoms in supercell (simple version available)
 - generate slabs (in progress)
 - and more!

+Currently it includes crystal structure opperation.
+But molecular operations will be added as well.

 ## sample input: